 |Suffixes||Grammatical Category Base||Grammatical Category with Suffix|

-Here are some of my favorite ways to practice this vocabulary topic with English Language Learners.
+Here are some of my favorite ways to practice this vocabulary topic with MLs.

 There are so many ways to use word sorts with affixes!
 Students can sort words into groups based on common prefixes or suffixes.
 They can sort words based on spelling patterns, such as the different ways that a word ending changes when adding -ing.
 You can quickly model a word sort to show a spelling pattern and review the meaning of the words that you are using.